shivannis/xandr-docs-public/xandr-docs/monetize/create-a-deal-campaign.md

 >
 > - **Ask Price**
 >
 >   The minimum CPM that the seller will accept for the deal.
-Note that when you set your buying strategy, you will need to bid higher than the ask price to account for pre-bid fees and other factors.
+Note that when you set your buying strategy, you will need
+>   to bid higher than the ask price to account for pre-bid fees and other factors.
 For more details, see **Step 5.
 Set the buying strategy**.
 >
 > - **Currency**
 >
 >   The currency for the ask price.
 >
 > - **Type** The type of auction that will be held for the deal.
-For more details and examples showing how the different types of auctions work, see [Deal Auction
+For more details and examples showing how the different types of auctions work, see [Deal Auction Mechanics](deal-auction-mechanics.md).
->   Mechanics](deal-auction-mechanics.md).
->
->   - **Open Auction**
->     Buyers targeting the deals and buyers targeting the inventory via other means compete for the impression.
+>       - **Open Auction**: Buyers targeting the deals and buyers targeting the inventory via other means compete for the impression.
->   - **Private Auction**
->     Buyers targeting the private deals compete for the impression first.
+>       - **Private Auction**: Buyers targeting the private deals compete for the impression first.
 Then, if none of the deal buyers win, the auction is opened to  buyers targeting the inventory via other means.
 >       - **First Look** Deals considered "First Look" are offered only by external supply partners and have extremely varied auction logic depending on both the supply partner and the seller.
-You must contact the supply partner for details about how the deal works.
-Microsoft Advertising as a buying platform can make no guarantee that first look deals actually give you the first look at an impression.
+You must contact the supply partner for details >      about how the deal works.
+Microsoft Advertising as a buying platform can make no guarantee that first look deals
+>      actually give you the first look at an impression.
 >
 > - **Start Date** The day and time when the deal starts being available to you.
-Note that this is distinct from your campaign start date.
+Note that this is distinct from your
+>   campaign start date.
 >
 > - **End Date** The day and time when the deal stops being available to you.
-Note that this is distinct from your campaign end date.
+Note that this is distinct from your
+>    campaign end date.
 >
 > - **Last Updated** The date and time when the deal was last modified by the seller.
 >
 > - **Sizes** The creative sizes to which the deal applies.
 >
 > - **Brands** The brands to which the deal applies.
 >
 > - **Description** The description of the deal.
-The seller may use the description to provide additional insight or details about the deal.
+The seller may use the description to provide additional insight or
+>    details about the deal.

 ## Step 4.
 Enter campaign details